gamemann/Rust-Auto-Wipe/README.md

 [![RAW Build Workflow](https://github.com/gamemann/Rust-Auto-Wipe/actions/workflows/build.yml/badge.svg)](https://github.com/gamemann/Rust-Auto-Wipe/actions/workflows/build.yml) [![RAW Run Workflow](https://github.com/gamemann/Rust-Auto-Wipe/actions/workflows/run.yml/badge.svg)](https://github.com/gamemann/Rust-Auto-Wipe/actions/workflows/run.yml)

 ## Description
-An application made in Go for Rust servers operating with [Pterodactyl](https://pterodactyl.io/).
+An application made in Go (latest version works) for Rust servers operating with [Pterodactyl](https://pterodactyl.io/) (latest API version works).
 This application automatically wipes server(s) based off of cron jobs.
 The program is aimed to be as flexible as possible.
 With that said, there are many features including the following.

-* Allow rotating of map seeds.
+* Allow rotating of world settings (map/level, world size, and world seed).
 * Allow automatically changing the host name on each wipe with format support (including option replacements like `{day_two}` and `{month_two}`).
 * Deletion of files with the option to except specific types (e.g. don't delete player data such as states, identities, tokens, and more).
 * A flexible configuration and uses a cron job system (support for multiple cron jobs per server).
-* Support for retrieving servers from Pterodactyl API and allowing environmental overrides.
+* Support for retrieving servers automatically from Pterodactyl API.
+* Pterodactyl egg variable overrides to allow others to change these settings without having access to the application's file system.

+**Note** - This is only tested on Linux.
+However, technically it should work for Windows as well.

 ## Command Line Usage
 The below is the command line usage from the help menu for this program.